meefik/p2p/README.md

 - `Sender` — creates outgoing PeerConnections, publishes local MediaStream and optional DataChannels, and sends offers to remote receivers through a signaling driver.
 - `Receiver` — listens for offers, answers them, and exposes remote streams and incoming data messages.

-The library is signaling-agnostic: you must provide a driver with `on(namespace, handler)`, `off(namespace, handler)` and `emit(namespace, message)` semantics.
+The library is signaling-agnostic: you must provide a driver with `on(namespace, handler)`, `off(namespace, handler)` and `emit(namespace, data)` semantics.
 This allows usage with WebSocket, Pub/Sub services (such as NATS), server-side event buses, or a simple in-memory driver for prototypes.

 ## How to use